Jayitha/Notes/Literature Notes/ierusalimschy2006programming.md

 a.a.a.a = 3
 --[[
-Let's expand this line using the generic notation a["a"] -- which is a again is references over and over Therefore, a.a.a.a translated to a["a"] a["a"] = 3
+Let's expand this line using the generic notation a["a"] -- which is a again and is referenced over and over Therefore, a.a.a.a translated to a["a"] a["a"] = 3
 --]]